Activities for Helping Children Deal with Divorce

-When one parent moves a considerable distance away, coping with the divorce often becomes more difficult for children because, in addition to the effects of the divorce, they must also adjust to not seeing that parent very often.
-The following tips can help parents and children maintain strong relationships from long distances.
+Coping with divorce often becomes more difficult for children when one parent moves a considerable distance away.
+In addition to the effects of the divorce, they must also adjust to not seeing that parent as often.
+These tips can help parents and children maintain strong relationships over long distances:

 - Email each other.
 Email is a fast, convenient way to keep in touch.

 - Start a postcard club.
-Everyone likes to receive mail!
-It only takes a few minutes to fill out a postcard.
+Everyone likes to receive mail, and it only takes a few minutes to fill out a postcard.
 Give some stamped cards to your child, and take turns sending a card each week.

 - Have weekly or monthly phone dates.
-Set a specific time when you will talk on the phone (e.g. Wednesday evenings at 7 p.m. or the first Sunday of each month at noon).
-This will give both of you something to look forward to!
+Set a specific time to talk on the phone to give both of you something to look forward to.

 - Create a shared journal.
 Buy an inexpensive notebook and write your thoughts and feelings in it.
 Exchange the notebook when you see each other.

 - Create a family website.
-This is a great way to post information and pictures to each other.
+This is a great way to share information and pictures with each other.

-- Make audio or video tape recordings.
-Hearing or seeing each other, whether for special occasions or just during daily activities, will keep the bond between you strong.
+- Exchange audio or video recordings.
+Hearing or seeing each other, whether for special occasions or just during daily activities, strengthens the bond between you.

 Writing letters is a constructive way to deal with confusing feelings and to blow off steam.
-Encourage your child to write a letter to one or both parents, expressing her feelings about the divorce.
-Tell her she can write whatever she feels like.
-Assure her that she does not have to send the letters if she does not want to.
-The act of putting feelings and ideas in writing often helps to put the situation in perspective.
+Encourage your child to write a letter to one or both parents, expressing their feelings about the divorce.
+Tell them to write whatever they feel like.
+Assure them that they don't have to send the letters if they don't want to.
+The act of putting feelings and ideas in writing often helps put the situation in perspective.

 The power of stories

 Many children's books address the topic of divorce.
-Reading such books with your child can be a valuable way to help him work through the feelings and concerns he is facing regarding the divorce in his own life.
+Reading such books with your child can be a valuable way to help them work through the feelings and concerns they're facing regarding the divorce.
 Children often identify with characters in books.
-Discussing how characters work through their challenges can give your child insight into his own situation.
-For a list of recommended books, refer to MU Extension guide GH6600, Helping Children Understand Divorce.
+Discussing how characters work through their challenges can give your child insight into his situation.
+For a list of recommended books, refer to MU Extension publications GH6613, Helping Preschoolers and Elementary-Age Children Adjust to Divorce, and GH6616, Helping Preteens and Adolescents Adjust to Divorce.

 Many children write and illustrate stories.
-If your child enjoys this kind of activity, suggest that he write a story about divorce.
+If your child enjoys this kind of activity, suggest that they write a story about divorce.
 Encourage your child to be as creative as possible and to draw pictures that help illustrate the story.
-If your child is willing, have him share his story with you.
-Be sure to be positive and supportive of his work.
+If your child is willing, have them share their story with you.
+Be sure to be positive and supportive of their work.

-One common feeling children experience after the divorce is worry about the future.
-They may be concerned about what is going to happen to them and if their lives will ever be normal again.
-Creating a time line can help children put the current events of their lives in perspective.
+One common feeling children experience after a divorce is worry about the future.
+They might be concerned about what is going to happen to them and if their lives will ever be normal again.
+Creating a timeline can help children put the events of their lives in perspective.
 It can help them see that they have experienced many good things in the past, and that they have many years ahead of them to have fun and happy times with their families.
-Younger children will need help with this activity but will enjoy thinking of events for their parent to put on their time line.
-Discuss your child's time line with him when he is finished.
-Point out that he has experienced many different events throughout life, some good and some bad.
-Help him to understand that he can get through the difficult time of divorce and that there are happiness and good times ahead.
+Younger children need help with this activity but might enjoy thinking of events for their parent to put on their timeline.
+Discuss your child's timeline with them when they finish.
+Point out that they have experienced many different events in life, some good and some bad.
+Help them understand they can get through the difficult time of divorce and that there are good times ahead.